Acxiom/metalus/spark-pipeline-engine/readme.md

 pipelines or groups of pipelines.
 Using a list **PipelineExecution** traits, the executor will build an execution graph that is executed in a threaded manner.

-When one execution is dependent on another. the *globals* and *parameters* objects will be taken from the final **PipelineContext** and injected into the globals object as a map keyed by the id from the *PipelineExectution*.
+When one execution is dependent on another, the *globals* and *parameters* objects will be taken from the final **PipelineContext** and injected into the globals object as a map keyed by the id from the *PipelineExectution*.
 In the map these objects may be referenced by the names *globals* and *pipelineParameters*.

+In the event that the result of an execution plan results in an exception or one of the pipelines being paused or errored, then downstream executions will not run.

 ### Pipeline
 The Pipeline case class describes the pipeline that needs to be executed.
 Only three attributes are required: